Mizuchi/SBL/doc/intro.rst

 Unittest require `waf <code.google.com/p/waf/>`_ and `googletest <code.google.com/p/googletest/>`_ .
 Contrib is welcome, however you should pass the unit-test first to make sure everything is all right.

+If you need a example for some class or function, you may want to take a look at unittest.
+Everything should be tested in unittest.

 License
 =======